-Although many people want to view Active Fire Protection and Passive Fire Protection as competing products they are actually complimentary.
-To understand why we need to look at the differences between the two.
+Many people tend to view Active Fire Protection and Passive Fire Protection as competing products when they are actually complimentary.
+To understand this better, let’s examine the differences between the two.

-Active Fire Protection are products such as Fire Detection Systems and with Fire Suppression provides a way of not only detecting the fire but also suppressing it until the Fire Service arrive.
+Active Fire Protection involves products such as Fire Detection Systems and Fire Suppression systems which not only detect the fire but also suppress it until the Fire Service arrive.

-For Passive Fire Protection, if a room is only protected by Passive Fire Protection then a fire will be contained for the period of time specified but the damage to the room and it’s contents will be substantial.
+On the other hand, relying solely on Passive Fire Protection, a fire will be contained for the period of time specified but the damage to the room and it’s contents will be substantial.
 If the equipment in the room is of high value (not just monetary high value) such as data then the detrimental effect on the business would be quite dramatic.
 The protection of life will have been maintained but the protection of the assets especially within the room will have been destroyed.